Metrics Explorer

 • A modal will appear.

-2. On the left side of the modal, select a data point.
+2. On the left side of the modal, select a metric.
 On the right side, depending on which metric you choose, you can select an operation.

 3. At the bottom of the modal, click View metric.

-Below the graph, see an overview of metrics that can be segmented by team, author, repository, entity, and more.
+• Below the graph, see an overview of metrics that can be segmented by team, author, repository, entity, and more.
+Click into any of the metric points at the bottom of the page to drill in, seeing the data behind the metric.

 The Metrics Explorer displays a graph, and metrics grouped by repository at the bottom.